dschapman/dschapman-com/content/posts/how-i-coded-this-website.md

 There are many reasons I enjoy coding — problem solving, creativity, learning new technologies and new systems.
 I also love coding because its a bit like magic.
 Lines of code are the incantation, symbols arranged just so or else the magic fizzles.

 The problem is that a website is no easy spell, at least for this dabbler in code.
 There are multiple files that work to accomplish different things.
-Some of the files define what my (about page)[/about/] looks like others work to convert markdown files into web pages like the one you’re reading now.
+Some of the files define what my [about page](/about) looks like others work to convert markdown files into web pages like the one you’re reading now.
 There are multiple languages at work - javascript, HTML, CSS, and GraphQL.

 Luckily, I don’t have to reinvent the wheel (or the spell book).
 Other mages have travelled this way before and left their notes and tools behind which I have used as I’ve coded my site.
 The most helpful has been [Gatsby](https://www.gatsbyjs.org).